-Not buy things pre-cut.
+Do not buy things pre-cut.
 Yes, buying sliced mushrooms saves you time, but the mushrooms will go bad faster.

-It sucks, but buying things in plastic will help too.
+It sucks, but buying things in plastic will help, too.
 I usually buy my spinach from the salad bar where I can the greens in a biodegradable container, but the greens in the plastic tub last longer than a week.